davecozz/pi-motion/README.md

 pi-motion cookbook
 ==================
 The pi-motion cookbook will configure motion, postfix, and mutt to detect movement and then send an email with .avi file attached.
 You'll need a gmail account to send messages through.
+I have it sent to my cell phone using my carrier's email-to-sms gateway: http://www.answers.com/Q/How_do_you_email_a_cell_phone_with_Gmail

 This cookbook was created for a Raspberry Pi running Raspbian with a Microsoft HD6000 webcam attached, however it should work for any Debian-based system with a webcam.
 It has also been tested on a Banana Pi running Bananian with excellent results.
 It may also work with other Linux distros, I'm not sure.